 Together for Nature: Land’escapes and the Nature Conservancy of Canada

 Hastings Wildlife Junction

-In a recent news release by NCC, it was announced that Ben, the founder of Land’escapes will be making a significant donation of land to NCC.
+In October 2021, NCC announced that Ben, the founder of Land’escapes will be making a significant donation of land to their organization.
 This will be one of the largest land donations in NCC’s history.
 As part of his overall vision for this venture, Land’escapes will be transferring approximately 12,000 acres of land to the organization to be permanently protected and conserved.
 We’re pleased to share that much of this land will be donated to NCC’s Hastings Wildlife Junction project.

 The Hastings Wildlife Junction will help reduce the effects of climate change and biodiversity loss in Canada and have an unparalleled impact at a national and global scale and contribute to Canada’s commitments to conserve 30 per cent of our lands and waters by 2030.

 The Nature Conservancy of Canada (NCC) is the country’s unifying force for nature.
 We seek solutions to the twin crises of rapid biodiversity loss and climate change through large-scale, permanent land conservation.

 As a trusted partner we work with people, communities, businesses and government to protect and care for our most important natural areas.
 Since 1962, we have brought Canadians together to conserve and restore more than 15 million hectares.